mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

 ### Shelly Dimmer Setup

 - Set static IP addresses
+- Set **Operation mode** to 1-10V
+- Set **Min brightness** on toggle" to 0
-- Use the min/max settings to remap the 0-100% to match the voltage regulator.
-In the case of the LSA and LCTC, I found that **I had to remap to 8%-75%.**
+- Use **Min/max brightness** to remap the 0-100% to match the voltage regulator.
+In the case of the LSA and LCTC, I found that **I had to remap to 7% - 85%.**

+**IMPORTANT**

+After calibration, you need to test the dimmer.
+- At 0% and 1%: you should see 0W sent to the resistance
+- At 1%, you should start seeing some watts sent to the resistance

+**This is very important to make sure that no load goes to the resistance at 1%!**

 ### Shelly Pro EM 50 Setup